ksaveljev/utf8-parser/README.md

 # utf8-parser

-Working through a [tutorial](https://ianthehenry.com/2015/1/17/decoding-utf-8/) on how to build UTF-8 parser.
+Working through a [tutorial](https://ianthehenry.com/2015/1/17/decoding-utf-8/) by [Ian Henry](https://ianthehenry.com) on how to build UTF-8 parser.

 The parser itself has no significant value but working through the tutorial itself has enough value in it.
 You read about Unicode, some of its specs and